kolkhis/tech-notes/linux/samba.md

 # Samba

 Samba is a type of network attached storage that is compatible with both Linux and Windows machines.
+It is a free software suite (under GPLv3) that re-implements the SMB (Server Message Block) protocol.

 ## Setting up Samba